Meerxn/WhatsAppGroupBot/README.md

 <h2> Summary </h2>

-<p>This repo is a script file that will tag all members of a group at one go. (currently needs fixing) using whatsapp web in JS </p>
+<p>This repo is a script file that will categorize the tagging of members of a group by using labels to create sub groups. (currently needs fixing) using whatsapp web in JS </p>

 <h2> API CREDITS </h2>